lizardfs/documentation/source/adminguide/optional_features.rst

 .. auth-status-proof1/none

-LizardFS comes with a range of optional features whose configuration does not belong into the "basic" or "advanced" modes.
+LizardFS comes with a range of optional features whose configuration does not belong in the basic or advanced modes.

 Configuring LTO handling